4 Methods: Getting Yourself Out of Bankruptcy in Singapore

 The quickest way out of bankruptcy is to simply pay off all debts and costs incurred in the bankruptcy.

-When this is done, the court or the Official Assignee (a civil servant assigned to oversee and administer your affairs in bankruptcy) can issue a certificate annulling the bankruptcy order.
+When this is done, the court or the Official Assignee (a civil servant assigned to oversee and administer your affairs in bankruptcy) can issue a Certificate of Annulment.

 Method 2: Making a Proposal to Creditors for Repaying Your Debts